 If you have elite status with Alaska Airlines, you can repeat the purchase as many times as you want to fill your account with the desired miles you need.

-If you don’t have Elite status, you are limited to 150k miles per year. ( This includes bonus points, so you’d be limited to buying under 150k total – so you’d want to buy under 100k to max out the deal ).
+If you don’t have Elite status, you are limited to 150k miles per year whether those are bought or gifted to you. ( This does not include bonus points, so you’d be limited to buying 150k total with a a 60% bonus.
+I would split them into two purchases:

 How long do Alaska miles take to populate your account